Aneerudh17/Leetcode/README.md

 ![Python](https://img.shields.io/badge/Python-%233776AB?logo=python&logoColor=white)

-- I have Sorted the problem list in order along with the **Name** and **Problem Number**
+- I have upload the problems with their **Name** and **Problem Number** foreasy access.
-- Each solution are well-optimized to beat the majority of the submissions
+- Each solution are well-optimized to beat the majority of the submissions.
-- Please feel free to reach out incase of improving my existing solutions
+- Please feel free to reach out incase of improving my existing solutions.